adrianpk/boletus/README.md

 **install-stg**

 Deploys app to Googke GKE usando [HELM](https://helm.sh/).
-I haven't created helm .yaml files yet, so this command is not functional yet.
+I haven't created helm .yaml files so this command is not functional yet.

 **install-prod**